When reworking the solder connections underneath the BGA, its solder needs to be

 is applied to the BGA to flow the solder underneath it, and then the BGA is removed

 from the PCB.

-If the BGA is to be reused, it has to be re-balled; the old solder is removed, the BGA cleaned, and new solder in the form of carefully measured balls is flowed onto the pads.
+If the BGA is to be reused, it has to be re-balled; the old solder is removed, and then new balls or spheres are attached to the BGA.

-The newly re-balled BGA is placed on the circuit board.
+The newly re-balled BGA is placed onto the PCB assembly.
 The PCB is preheated again,

 and once the PCB is up to temperature, the BGA is given extra heat; reflowing the